Gazal Shekhawat

 Biography

-Prior to her master’s in Conflict Studies at LSE, Gazal was based in South Asia.
-She holds a diploma in Conflict Transformation and Peacebuilding from the Lady Shri Ram College for Women at the University of Delhi, and a bachelor’s in Mass Communication from the Symbiosis Centre for Media and Communication.
-Before transitioning into research, she worked as a multimedia journalist in India.
+I graduated with distinction from LSE’s Department of Government for my MSc, before which I was based in India.
+I attained a diploma in Conflict Transformation and Peacebuilding from the Lady Shri Ram College for Women at the University of Delhi, and a bachelor's in Mass Communication from the Symbiosis Centre for Media and Communication.
+Before transitioning into research, I worked as a multimedia journalist in India, and have volunteered with women and children’s NGOs.

-Gazal’s PhD research is supported by a studentship from AHRC through the London Arts and Humanities Partnership.
-She can be contacted at her university email and welcomes any queries about navigating higher education, from candidates who come from structurally underrepresented backgrounds.
+In London, I teach seminars for the LSE Summer School course ‘International Journalism & Society’ led by Professor Charlie Beckett, and as a Graduate Teaching Assistant (GTA) for LSE Sociology’s undergraduate course ‘Power, Inequality and Difference’ led by Professor Fran Tonkiss.
+My PhD research is supported by a studentship from the AHRC through the London Arts and Humanities Partnership.
+I can be contacted on my university email and welcome any queries about navigating higher education, especially from candidates who come from underrepresented backgrounds.

 Publications